2019 Junior Watch Officer Program

-Being a Junior Watch Officer is a responsibility that requires strength of character, leadership skills, hard work, and a love of helping others.
+A Junior Watch Officer requires strength of character, leadership skills, hard work, and a love of helping others.
 It is the next step in becoming a crew member aboard Roseway, and a role that is taken seriously.

 If you are between the ages of 16 and 17 and you’ve completed a Summer Ambassador Program or another multi-day voyage aboard Roseway, you are eligible to apply to be a Junior Watch Officer (JWO) for this year’s Summer Ambassador Program.

-As a J.W.O. you will be a leader amongst the students as they set sail for ten days—expanding their perspective of the world, immersing themselves in and contributing to different cultures, and practicing community building aboard the historic landmark schooner Roseway.
+As a JWO you will be a leader amongst the students as we set sail for ten days—we will expand our perspectives of the world, immerse ourselves in and contribute to different cultures, and practice community building aboard the historic landmark Schooner Roseway.

-Your program aboard Roseway will begin two days before the students arrive.
-During that time you will work with the crew to refresh your skills and help the ship prepare for the voyage ahead.
+Your program aboard Roseway will begin one day before Summer Ambassadors arrive.
+During that time, you will work with the crew to sharpen your technical skills, prepare the ship for voyage, and spend time developing leadership skills.

-During their expedition at sea, you will help to guide these students in practicing their seamanship and navigation, working side by side with the Mate and Captain as we operate and maintain the 137-foot schooner that is their home, as well as carrying out lessons in maritime history, community-building, and ethics.
-In short, you are a role model and a teacher.
+During our expedition at sea, you will help guide Summer Ambassadors in practicing seamanship and navigation, working side by side with the Mate and Captain as we operate and maintain Roseway, as well as carrying out lessons in maritime history, community-building, and ethics.
+You will be a role model, teacher, and friend.

 TRAVEL TO AND FROM ROSEWAY